-- only-if-exists (optional, defaults to true): Defines whether an index template should only be deleted if it exists. - request-params (optional): A structure containing any request parameters that are allowed by the delete index template API.
+• only-if-exists (optional, defaults to true): Defines whether an index template should only be deleted if it exists.

+• request-params (optional): A structure containing any request parameters that are allowed by the delete index template API.
+Rally will not attempt to serialize the parameters and pass them as is.
+Always use "true" / "false" strings for boolean parameters.